Navigating Uganda’s Red Tape: Entry visa requirements like where to get it, passport validity, vaccinations, customs

 Travelers with a single-entry visa intending to leave and return to Uganda (e.g., to trekking gorillas in Rwanda or visiting nearby Kenya) may find it more useful to apply for an East African Visa (cross-border joint visa).

 If, however, you intend to spend less than seven days in Uganda before leaving again, you can purchase an inland transit visa for only USD 15.

 Uganda Entry Visa Extension

 Immigration authorities now generally only stamp your passport for a maximum of one month upon arrival.
-Immigration can extend your visa without charge to three months at any immigration office.
+Immigration can extend your entry visa without charge to three months at any immigration office.
 You’ll be charged USD 100 per day if you overstay your visa.

 In Kampala, you may be asked to provide an official letter from a sponsor or the hotel where you are staying.
 In Jinja and Mbarara, recent reports suggest you are more likely to have your stay extended to three months without any paperwork.